-• Experience in facilitating consultations with government representatives, NGOs, academia, children, adolescents and other stakeholders • Fluency in English - for all team members; Knowledge of Russian and/or Uzbek is an asset Excellent writing skills
+• Experience in facilitating consultations with government representatives, NGOs, academia, children, adolescents and other stakeholders • Fluency in English - for all team members; Fluency in Uzbek and Russian for national consultant.
+Excellent writing skills

 6. COMMUNICATION AND DISSEMINATION

 Based on recommendations from the analysis, UNICEF will create communication strategy for dissemination of findings, conclusions and recommendations.